philippsick/BurrowsWheeler/README.md

 2. Move-to-front encoding.
 Given a text file in which sequences of the same character occur near each other many times, convert it into a text file in which certain characters appear much more frequently than others.
 3. Huffman compression.
 Given a text file in which certain characters appear much more frequently than others, compress it by encoding frequently occurring characters with short codewords and infrequently occurring characters with long codewords.

-For the assignement, I implement the Burrows–Wheeler and move-to-front components.
+For the assignment, I implement the Burrows–Wheeler and move-to-front components.